gitacoco/dvia-2019/3.mapping-space/process/README.md

 ### 1.1/ Visualize Depth
 ![illustrative images](./1_diagrammatic_depth.jpg)
 #### Why this way?
-I think it is not intuitive enough to map “depth” though the size, color of points or the height of bars on the map.
+I think it is not intuitive enough to map “depth” through size, color of points or the height of bars on the map.
 The color may be suitble for visualizing a few categories of depth.
 But if we want to see the exact points or the overall pattern, trend and concentration, using aggregate method to only show categories or ranges will eliminate details of the data.
-Therefore, a three-dimensional map displaying the points at different depth would be a wiser choice.
+Therefore, a three-dimensional map displaying the points at different levels of depth would be a wiser choice.
 #### What's the idea?
-The initial idea of this diagram is to show depth information in a two-dimensional way but would reach a similar effect (maybe) as a three-dimensional map.
+The initial idea of this diagram is to show depth information in a two-dimensional way but is still able to reach a similar effect (maybe) as a three-dimensional map.
 The X axis stands for the longitude coordinate, ranging from −180° to +180° from left to right.
 The Y axis represents the height range with natural directions: the part above the X axis means above sea level and the below part means below the sea level.
-Points in this diagram are projected from various latitudes, so latitude information would be eliminated, which is the limitation of this idea, and the reason why Prof. Swinehart thinks this makes no sense.
+Points in this diagram are projected from various latitudes, so latitude information would be eliminated, which is the limitation of this idea, and the reason why Prof. Swinehart thought that this made no sense.

 > On the mapping side of things, figure out what kinds of markers you’ll be adding.
 (Week 10 Assignment, 6 Nov 2019)